AntsiferovBogdan/uniswap2pairs/README.rst

 Uniswap 2 Pools
 =====
-This script allows you to get json-file with all liquidity pools from Uniswap 2
+This script allows you to get json-file with all liquidity pools' addresses from Uniswap 2

 Installation
 ---------